agent18/agent18.github.io/_posts/2018-02-26-question-career.markdown

 P.S

 The first hour was horrible, 2 and 3 rd hour become better, but not like yesterday.
+In total 2.5 hrs.
 I was working on something that I had written earlier, possibly that's the reason.
+After first 45 mins took about 40 mins break